Back to insights

 To comply with the VCMDA, companies must be prepared to disclose the data that substantiates any climate-related claims on their website.
 CEEZER simplifies this task, enabling you to generate public pages containing key data from your carbon credit portfolios effortlessly.

 In the ever-changing landscape of environmental regulations, staying ahead of upcoming reporting requirements is crucial.
-Do not hesitate to contact us via our SVP Business Development for the US, Kathy (kathy@ceezer.earth) if you want to learn more about upcoming reporting requirements or our platform.
+Do not hesitate to contact us if you want to learn more about upcoming reporting requirements or book a demo today to see how our team and platform can help you.